 Fundamental VAT framework in China

-The current VAT system in China operates under the Interim Regulation of VAT promulgated by the State Council and its Implementation Guidelines released jointly by the Ministry of Finance (MOF) and State Taxation Administration (STA).
+Value-added tax (VAT) is one of the major indirect taxes in China.
+The fundamental legal framework for VAT previously consisted of the Interim Regulation of VAT promulgated by the State Council and its Implementation Guidelines released jointly by the Ministry of Finance (MOF) and State Taxation Administration (STA).

 VAT taxpayers' categories and rates